Kurdistan red fox

-The Trans-Caucasian fox (Vulpes vulpes kurdistanica) (Note: Roviyê sor ê Kurdistanê; ڕێویی سووری کوردستانی) is a subspecies of the red fox.
-It is primarily found in Kurdistan and the Armenian highlands, with additional populations throughout parts of Anatolia in Turkey and parts of Iran.
+The Kurdistan red fox or Trans-Caucasian fox (Vulpes vulpes kurdistanica) (Note: Roviyê sor ê Kurdistanê; ڕێویی سووری کوردستانی) is a subspecies of the red fox.
+It is primarily found in Kurdistan and the Armenian highlands.

 This subspecies is a specialized adaptation to the environmental conditions of the geographical Kurdistan region, which spans Iraq, Iran, Turkey, and Syria.
 Its distinctive features include a red or greyish-red fur coat, a bushy tail, and an omnivorous diet.
 Notably, the specific characteristics and behaviors of the fox can exhibit slight variations depending on its specific habitat within Kurdistan.

 Name

 This red fox subspecies is known as Vulpes vulpes kurdistanica and sometimes called the Kurdistan red fox.
 However, in Turkey, it is known only as Vulpes vulpes due to efforts by the Turkish government to rename animal species that mention Kurdistan or Armenia, claiming that such names were given to these animals as part of a plot of "ill intentions" against Turkish unity.
 Turkey's political atmosphere is sensitive with regard to Kurds and Armenians because of the Kurdish–Turkish conflict (and denial of Kurdish people by Turkey) and the Ottoman-era Armenian genocide, respectively.